 2018.
 ‘The Press / Supress / Our stories of happiness / They choose to define us / As “suffering headliners”’: Theatre-Making with Women Living with HIV, co-authored with Matilda Mudyavanhu and Shema Tariq.
 In Viral Dramaturgies: HIV and AIDS Performance in the Twenty-First Century, edited by Alyson Campbell and Dirk Gindt, (London: Palgrave Macmillan).

-2016 (forthcoming).
+2017.
 Applied Theatre: Performing Health & Wellbeing, co-edited with Veronica Baxter (London: Methuen Bloomsbury).

 2015.
 Understanding Students Needs In Theatre Practice, co-authored with Sue Mayo.
 In Masters Level Teaching, Learning and Assessment: Issues in Design and Delivery, edited by Pauline Kneale, (London: Palgrave MacMillan), pp. 14-17.

-Much of my research is realised across and through practice, often working collaboratively and in a participatory manner.
+Much of my research is realised across and through practice, primarily working collaboratively and in a participatory manner.
 I am engaged in a participatory theatre project with women living with HIV: “How do you make good stories about HIV?” – challenging the dominant narrative about women living with HIV.
-Working alongside Dr Shema Tariq (Clinical Academic, UCL), & the PRIME Study, the London-based HIV charity Positively UK (PosUK), and Matilda Mudyavanhu, freelance theatre practitioner and HIV Youth Consultant, we intent to develop a performance project that brings together theatre practitioners, clinical HIV researchers, and women living with HIV.
+Working alongside Dr Shema Tariq (Clinical Academic, UCL), the PRIME Study, the London-based HIV charity Positively UK, and Matilda Mudyavanhu, freelance theatre practitioner and HIV Youth Consultant, we intend to develop a performance project that brings together theatre practitioners, clinical HIV researchers, and women living with HIV.